ioantsep/weather-pipeline/README.md

 - [x] leverages a serverless function to move the data to a data warehouse and then,
 - [x] create a dashboard that displays the information.

+## Pipeline architecture

 ## Dataset Information:

+## Build, provision and deploy the project on GCP:
 1.Sign-in to Google Cloud Platform console and create a new project.

-## Build, provision and deploy the project on GCP: